lianchenglu/biostat625hw3/README.md

 The high correlation coefficient (0.82) of the first pair of canonical variables means that there is a strong linear relationship between the variables in the `pop` group (population data) and the variables in the `oec` group (economic indicators).

-By looking at the canonical coefficients, we can understand the specific variables that make up this relationship and the extent to which they contribute.
+By looking at the canonical coefficients, we can find the specific variables that make up this relationship and the extent to which they contribute.
 A positive coefficient means a positive correlation between variables, and a negative coefficient means a negative correlation between variables.

-The weak correlation of the second pair of canonical variables (0.37) suggests that in these particular linear combinations, the relationship between the two sets of variables is not as strong as the relationship in the first pair of canonical variables.
+The weak correlation of the second pair of canonical variables (0.37) shows that in these particular linear combinations, the relationship between two sets of variables is not as strong as that in the first pair of canonical variables.

 ## Test
 Comparison against the original R functions on simulated datasets to demonstrate both the correctness.